SakiRinn/LiveCaptions-Translator/README.md

 + Go to **Settings** > **Accessibility** > **Captions** and turn on the **Live captions** toggle.

 When turned on the first time, live captions will ask for your consent to process voice data on your device and prompt you to download language files to be used by on-device speech recognition.

-***Importantly:*** *You must complete the above step before running LiveCaption Translator*.

-> For more information, see [Use live captions to better understand audio](https://support.microsoft.com/en-us/windows/use-live-captions-to-better-understand-audio-b52da59c-14b8-4031-aeeb-f6a47e6055df).

 After launching Windows LiveCaptions, you can click the **⚙️gear** icon to open the setting menu.